 The J1939 Broadcast Message Configuration section provides a form for the user to define J1939 broadcast messages.
+Broadcast messages are messages sent to the broadcast address (0xFF).
 The user must specify a unique identifier for each packet called the Parameter Group Name (PGN).
 This value is up to the user to select but must be within the range allowed (0xFF00 through 0xFFFF).
 Additionally, the user must also define which data values the WSDA should forward onto the bus for each given PGN and under which conditions.

 To define which data to send for a given PGN, the user must specify the address of the wireless node producing the data and the name of each data stream from that node which should be forwarded onto the bus.
 If the user only wants to forward data when a certain condition is met, the user may specify which data stream to use for the conditional (e.g. ch1), what condition to use (e.g. is greater than), and the value for the comparison (e.g. 4.0).
-Otherwise, these fields may be left blank.
+Otherwise, these fields may be left blank (See Broadcast Message Menu Example on page 27).
 The wireless node must also be capable of producing the specified information and configured to do so.

-Field Description Format Range PGN SAE CAN J1939 header hexadecimal 0xFF00 to 0xFFFF Address sensor node address decimal 1 to 65534 Address Selisoi liode address hexadecimal 0x0001 to 0xFFFE Payload list of packet alias text separated by (example:ch1 ch2) Payloau values spaces (CXCITIFIC:CITT CITZ) Ch Comp channel for conditional formula text (example:ch1) toxt (example.err) Condition condition for mathematical in range, <, >, =, ≠ Condition conditional formula operator III lange , > , = , + Value threshold for single precision decimals within conditional formula floating point format constraint
+Field Description Format Range PGN SAE CAN J1939 Iden- tifier hexadecimal 0xFF00 to 0xFFFF Address sensor node address decimal 1 to 65534 Address Selisoi liode address hexadecimal 0x0001 to 0xFFFE Payload list of packet alias values text separated by spaces (example:ch1 ch2) Ch Comp channel for conditional formula text (example:ch1) Condition condition for conditional formula mathematical operator in range, <, >, =, ≠ Value threshold for conditional formula single precision floating point decimals within format constraint